lmc297/BTyper/archive/btyper-2.3.0-README.md

 **-nuc_q/-\-nucleotide_q [integer between 0 and 100]**
 Minimum query coverage for nucleotide database.
 Optional argument for use with virulence typing using a nucleotide database (-\-virulence True -\-virulence_database nuc).
 Specify the minimum percent coverage needed for a virulence gene to be considered present in a sequence when using a nucleotide database.
 Default is set to 90.

+**-b/-\-anib [True or False]**
+Average nucleotide identity blast (ANIb).
+Performs ANIb using the algorithm described in the "Average Nucleotide Identity BLAST (ANIb)" section below, treating the input genome as the query and selected *B. cereus* group genomes as references (see -b_db/-\-anib_db option below).
+Reports reference genome with the highest ANIb value.
+Default is set to False.

+**-b_db/-\-anib_db [published or effective]** Reference genome database to use for ANIb.
+Optional argument for use with ANIb (-\-anib True).
+Specify reference genomes for ANIb calculation: published for 18 published *Bacillus cereus* group species, or effective to use the published database plus 21 effective *Bacillus* cereus group species that have been proposed in the literature but not published as a novel species (39 species total).
+Default is set to published.

 **-m/-\-mlst [True or False]**
 Multilocus sequence typing (MLST).
 Performs MLST using nucleotide blast (blastn) and the *Bacillus cereus* MLST scheme from PubMLST.
 Reports highest-scoring alleles using BLAST bit score and their associated sequence type, if available.
 Default is set to True.